-This week we meet Swagata who works at Toluna UK as a Technical Account Manager.
-Essentially she helps ensure the implementation and delivery of online surveys across various Toluna platforms like Quick Surveys, and Automate Surveys.
-She sits within the Toluna Corporate team and works with colleagues in Sales to help advise clients on optimum research designs for their survey platforms.
+We interview Swagata who works as a Technical Account Manager in Market Research.
+An Account Manager helps ensure the implementation and delivery of online surveys across various platforms.
+Swagata sits within the Corporate team and works with colleagues in Sales to advise clients on optimum research designs for their survey platforms.

-Therefore it was decided that the team would potentially benefit from having someone like me with consultative market research experience across sectors, to helps clients with the implementation of their surveys and delivery of data, as well as training them on our tools as and when required.
+As a result of the dramatic increase in demand for assistance from Corporate Clients it was decided that the team would potentially benefit from having someone like me.
+They needed someone with a consultative market research background, to helps clients with the implementation of their surveys and delivery of data, as well as train them on our tools, as and when required.

-My degree in Economics (I have an M.Sc. in Economics from University of Warwick) really honed my interest in analysing data, in search of discovering crucial insight answering different kinds of questions (usually socio-economic).
-Fact based consulting therefore quickly grabbed my attention while I was researching different careers at university, and a career in the market research industry was therefore almost a logical conclusion to my search for a suitable career.
+I have an M.Sc. in Economics from University of Warwick which really honed my interest in analysing data, discovering crucial insight and answering different kinds of questions (usually socio-economic).
+When I was researching different careers at university, a career in the market research industry was almost a logical conclusion to my search.

-But as luck would have it, I graduated right in the middle of the recession – in 2008.
-Nobody wanted to hire graduates, and that too an international candidate with little UK experience was absolutely the wrong profile to have for a while.
-Nevertheless, I applied for all and every kind of job from fairly clerical, administrative roles within organisations to Analyst positions at Consultancies.
-Finally, I got a break as a Christmas temp at M&S that same year, and also one at Phones4U, both in London.
-For a couple of months I worked both jobs, but then I went on to accept a permanent position with M&S and worked there until February 2010, before joining KAE, a competitive intelligence consultancy, in March that year.
+Unfortunately, I graduated right in the middle of a recession.
+Nobody wanted to hire graduates, and being an international candidate with little UK experience was absolutely the wrong profile to have for a while.
+Nevertheless, I applied for any kind of job available; from clerical, administrative roles to Analyst positions in agencies.
+Finally, I got a break as a Christmas temp at M&S in London as well as a position at Phones4U.
+For a couple of months I worked both jobs until I accepted a permanent position with M&S until I managed to find an analyst position at a competitive intelligence consultancy.

-What was the interview process like to get this position?
+What was the Account Manager interview process like?

-Following my application, I had a short telephone interview with my current boss, Director of Client Solutions and thereafter I was invited for a F2F interview at their offices.
+I had a short initial telephone interview with my current boss, Director of Client Solutions and thereafter I was invited for a face to face meeting at the office.

-The F2F interview involved an exercise pertaining to my role as well as a personal SWOT analysis, which I thought was a great idea – it gave me the opportunity to speak about the things that I value about myself and things that I’d like to work on.
-This gave both my boss and me the opportunity to discuss my fit within the team and the wider organisation, and I thoroughly enjoyed it!
+The interview involved a skills assessment pertaining to my role.
+I was also asked to undertake a personal SWOT analysis, which I thought was a great idea.
+I was given the opportunity to speak about the things that I value about myself and things that I’d like to work on.
+I was then able to discuss my fit within the team and the wider organisation.
+I thoroughly enjoyed it!

 What tips would you give someone who was interviewing in your company?

-We are an extremely innovative and ambitious company, constantly pioneering the development of new products and services to make our clients’ lives easier, whether they be our agency clients or corporate ones.
+Show your ambition and willingness to learn and be creative.
+I work in an extremely innovative and ambitious company.
+We are constantly pioneering the development of new products and services to make our clients’ lives easier, whether they be agency clients or corporate ones.

-The UK Sales team within our organisation, within which our team sits, is truly diverse in terms of the experience and skill set it encompasses, and phenomenally successful.
-I put this down to two things – you work without being micro-managed in terms of meeting your sales targets, and yet the work culture it constructively cohesive with everyone regularly sharing stories of their successes and failures with one another through weekly team meetings.
+Our team is truly diverse in terms of experience and skillset it encompasses.
+It is phenomenally successful.
+I put this down to two things – you’re able to work without being micro-managed in terms of meeting your sales targets, and yet the work culture is constructively cohesive.
+Everyone regularly shares stories of their successes and failures.
 Also, everyone works tremendously hard to deliver on their targets, so hard work is part of the company ethos.

 What do you do on a daily basis?

-Each day is different, but most of my work revolves around critiquing client questionnaires and implementing surveys for our clients across our platforms, while making sure that it is structurally and logically sound.
-I also help our clients maximise the benefits they can reap from using our ground-breaking reporting tool like Toluna Analytics (TA) – some days I could be showing them how to use it/training them, other days I could be running some DP tasks for them on TA which generally take a regular DP team a couple of days to run!
+Everyday is different.
+Most of my work revolves around critiquing client questionnaires and implementing surveys for clients across our platforms, whilst making sure that it is structurally and logically sound.
+I also help our clients maximise the benefits they can reap from using our tools.
+Some days I could be training them, other days I could be running some DP tasks for them.

 What aspects of your role do you enjoy the most?

-What I really enjoy is working with corporate clients across different sectors – it really helps me draw on my experience of working with global companies across industries in the past and also build on that.
+I really enjoy working with corporate clients across different sectors.
+This means I’m able to draw on, and build on my experience of working with global companies across industries in the past.

 What are the challenges faced in the role?

-The team and training schedules around here have been quite helpful, but I guess the biggest challenge which I’ve had to overcome has been wrapping my head around the many different Toluna products fairly quickly – I started handling communications with our clients from day one, so it was literally baptism by fire!
-But I’ve thoroughly enjoyed it..
+The biggest challenge which I’ve had to overcome has been wrapping my head around the many different products we offer fairly quickly.
+I started handling communications with our clients from day one, so it was literally baptism by fire!
+But I’ve thoroughly enjoyed it.

 Why do you think some people are more successful than others when they do your job?

-I myself have been in some situations where I simply haven’t enjoyed my role or where I’ve not felt like I’ve made any real contribution to the success of my clients or organisations, and during those phases I know that my productivity has slipped.
-If you’re not satisfied doing what you do and don’t feel as part of the team that you work with, it is not surprising then to think that you won’t be able to give your 100%.
+When I’ve been in situations where I simply haven’t enjoyed my role or where I’ve not felt like I’ve made any real contribution to the success of my clients or organisations, my productivity has slipped.
+If you’re not satisfied doing what you do and don’t feel part of the team, it isn’t surprising that you won’t be able to give 100%.

-Detail oriented, organised and methodical and a strong communicator, would be my top 3 choices!
-A close fourth would be related to adaptability – to adapt quickly to changes in such a fast-paced environment
+Detail oriented, organised and methodical and a strong communicator, would be my top choices!
+Another important skill would be adaptability; – to be able to adapt quickly to changes in such a fast-paced environment.

 What do you most value about your employer?

-The work culture that they’ve inculcated within the organisation.
-I’ve worked in sales environments before, but what I really enjoy at Toluna is a distinct lack of cut-throat competition – everyone works hard to meet their own they also have loads of fun together as well!
+The work culture.
+I’ve worked in sales environments before, but what I really enjoy is a distinct lack of cut-throat competition.
+Everyone works hard to meet their own goals and they also have loads of fun together as well!

 What is the highlight of your career to date?

-Nationwide Consumer Confidence Index – a project that I used to manage at TNS, being discussed as one of the favourite economic indicators on BBC Newsnight
+My career highlight has to be working on the Nationwide Consumer Confidence Index – a project that I used to manage at TNS, now Kantar Consulting.
+It was discussed as one of the favourite economic indicators on BBC Newsnight.

 Do you have any career regrets and if so what would they be?

-No career regrets as such, but I do feel it would have been better to sit for the Advanced MRS Certificate examination to complete my certification for the training that I received – professional certifications always add weight to your CV and add credibility to your profile when dealing with clients.
-But at least I completed the training, so am well-equipped with the knowledge of research best practices.
+I have no career regrets as such, but I do feel it would have been better to sit for the Advanced MRS Certificate exams to complete my certification for the training that I received .
+Taking a professional certification will alway add weight to your CV and give credibility to your profile .
+At least I completed the training, so am well-equipped with the knowledge of research best practices.

 What is the most valuable lesson you have learnt in your career so far?

-Personally, what I’ve found invaluable is the opportunity to work for, and with global companies.
-It has really helped me learn a lot within a relatively short period of time due to the scale and breadth of projects that I’ve worked on.
-When I’ve worked for just UK based employers, I’ve found the experience to be slightly more predictable.
-So I’ve learnt that for satisfying my appetite for challenges and diverse professional experiences, I’ll benefit more from working for and with MNCs.
+What I’ve found invaluable is the opportunity to work for, and with, global companies.
+It has really helped me learn a lot, within a relatively short period of time.
+When I worked for just UK based projects, I found the experience to be slightly more predictable.
+As a result I’ve come to realise that I enjoy global challenges and having diverse professional experiences.

 What advice would you give to someone who wants to get into your sector?

 Research the sector well – see if working with data and the process of gathering it excites you.
-Your research into the industry will also help you decide whether you want to join consultative MR agencies who directly work with corporates, or work directly in MR departments of large corporates or work with agencies who facilitate the execution of research fieldwork by providing the platforms and samples for the research studies.
+Your research into the industry will also help you decide whether you want to join a consultative Market Research Agency or if you want to work directly in the Market Research department of a company.

-Overall, it is a great sector to work in with demands for different profiles within it, so if you know that the MR sector is where you want to be, then start applying today!
+Overall, it is a great sector to work in.
+There are so many interesting and talented people who work in the market research industry, so if you know that the MR sector is where you want to be, then start applying today!